An engagement ring price guide and tips for getting the best value for money.

 Psychologically a lot of people want to go for that 1 carat mark.
 Demand is high for diamonds around 1-1.1 carats, and again demand peaks at 1.5 carats, 2 carats and 3 carats.
 You can pay a premium simply because it’s a popular size.
 Also, some diamond cutters will cut a diamond in a certain way to ensure it makes that magic 1 carat mark – they’ll cut it too shallow or too tall, and it’ll be 1 carat, but it won’t have the same sparkle as a triple excellent diamond.

-If we go for a cheap one carat diamond it’ll be approximately 6.2-6.3mm spread – the diameter of the diamond when you look down is around 6.2mm.
+If we go for a cheap, bad quality, one carat diamond it’ll be approximately 6.2-6.3mm spread – the diameter of the diamond when you look down is around 6.2mm.

 If you buy a triple excellent 0.90 carat diamond it’ll be 6.2-6.3mm, so it effectively looks the same size but it costs less.